-Early drunkenness may be riskier than an early age at first drink for problem behaviorsDecember 14th, 2012 in Addiction /
+Early drunkenness may be riskier than an early age at first drink for problem behaviorsDecember 14, 2012 in Medicine & Health / Addiction

 Many studies have reported that the earlier the age at first drink (AFD) the higher the chances of that person developing later drinking-related problems.
 However, it is unclear why consuming small quantities at an early age should lead to later problems.
 A new study of linkages between AFD and problem behaviors – smoking, marijuana use, injuries, fights, and low academic performance – among 15-year-olds has found that early drunkenness was a risk factor rather than an early AFD.